Providence Stadium: History

 Built for the 2007 ICC Cricket World Cup, the stadium hosted six One Day Internationals as part of that competition, all at the Super Eights stage.
 As of June 2016, it has hosted ten more ODI games since the 2007 World Cup including a historic three Day/Night matches during the 2016 Tri Series involving West Indies, Australia and South Africa.
 This series represents the first time that every ODI match is played under floodlights in the Caribbean.

 Providence hosted its first Test Match in 2008, with Sri Lanka as the visiting team, but didn't host another Test until May 2011, when the West Indies defeated Pakistan.
 It was also one of the venues for the 2010 ICC World Twenty20, hosting six group stage matches, including 2 matches involving the West Indies.

 It has also hosted other sports other than cricket including football and also hosted the rugby sevens competition at the 2010 Central American and Caribbean Games.
 The opening and closing ceremonies as well as the numerous super concerts held for Carifesta10 were also hosted there.
 With the advent of the Caribbean Premier League the stadium became the home ground for the Guyana Amazon Warriors franchise hosting league matches in each of the first three seasons.

 The stadium was built by the Government of Guyana with substantial financial assistance from the Government of India.
-It was designed by R.K. & Associates (Ram Kishan and Associates - Architects, Engineers, Planners) and constructed by Shapoorji Pallonji Group.
-Flooding in 2005 slowed site preparation, and delayed the start of construction, which began in May 2005.
-Construction costs are estimated at $25,000,000 US.
+It was conceptualised by R. K and Associates Architects Engineers Planners New Delhi, designed by C R Narayana Rao (CRN) Architects and Engineers Chennai and constructed by Shapoorji Pallonji Group.
+Construction, delayed by flooding, started in May 2005.

 Seating 15,000 people, Providence Stadium is one of the largest sports arenas in Guyana, and now hosts test cricket instead of Bourda.
 The complex includes a shopping mall and luxury apartments.
 Princess International Hotel is located next to the stadium.